Liu-group/AutoSolvate/docs/tutorial.rst

 Tutorial
 =============================

-Following code walkthrough illustrates the usage of Autosolvate.
+Following code walkthrough illustrates the usage of Autosolvate in the commnand line interface.

 There will be two example systems: napthalene in water and napthalene radical in chloroform